s9e/RegexpBuilder/UPGRADING.md

 $builder->output->hexFormat = s9e\RegexpBuilder\Output\HexFormat::LowerCase;
 ```

-The same result can be obtained using a factory.
+The same result can be obtained using a factory, which is the recommended way to create an instance.
 Here we use the JavaScript factory:

 ```php
 $builder = new s9e\RegexpBuilder\Factory\JavaScript::getBuilder();